laravel/docs/eloquent.md

     ]);

     $user->title = 'Painter';

     $user->save();

     $user->wasChanged(); // true
     $user->wasChanged('title'); // true
     $user->wasChanged('first_name'); // false

-The `getOriginal` method returns an array containing the original attributes of the model regardless of any changes since the model was loaded.
-You may pass a specific attribute name to get the original value of a particular attribute:
+The `getOriginal` method returns an array containing the original attributes of the model regardless of any changes to the model since it was retrieved.
+If needed, you may pass a specific attribute name to get the original value of a particular attribute:

     $user = User::find(1);